 Furthermore, in the above example the scope where i is declared may exit before all the ten tasks complete.
-Without task intents, the implementation needs to ensure that i can still be referenced by the tasks after its scope ends.
+Without task intents, the user would have to protect i to make sure its lexical scope doesn't exit before the tasks referencing it complete.